#1 - copy

 How to adjust your stance for optimal control, speed & performance.

-As a beginner surfer, your focus is on having a proper stance to keep your balance: knees bent, feet shoulder-width apart, hands over each rail, etc. (See course: A Proper Surf Stance).
-When you progress into an intermediate surfer, you start to realize that the surfing stance is not “one size fits all”.
+As a beginner surfer, your focus is on having a proper stance to keep your balance: knees bent, feet shoulder width apart, hands over each rail, etc. (See article: A Proper Surf Stance for Beginners) When you progress into an intermediate surfer, you start to realize that the surfing stance is not “one size fits all”.
 Every single wave is unique, which means they all require some adjusting.

 Move Your Feet